RJ/pickleback/README.md

 - [x] Internal pool of buffers for messages and packets, to minimise allocations
 - [x] No async: designed to integrate into your existing game loop.
 Call it each tick.
 - [x] Unit tests and integration / soak tests with bad-link simulator that drops, dupes, & reorders packets.
-- [x] Calculates rtt
+- [x] Calculates rtt (need to verify outside of test harness)
-- [ ] Calculate packet loss estimate
+- [x] Calculate packet loss estimate (need to verify outside of test harness)
+- [ ] Enforce ordering on ordered channels (currently only reliability is supported)
 - [ ] Bandwidth tracking and budgeting
 - [ ] Allow configuration of channels and channel settings (1 reliable, 1 unreliable only atm)
-- [ ] Ordering of channels for selecting messages to send
+- [ ] Prioritising channels when selecting messages to send.
+Low volume reliables first?
 - [ ] Example using bevy and an unreliable transport mechanism.
 - [ ] Benchmarks, including with and without pooled buffers.